NMinster/Numberphile-Solutions/README.md

 All solutions are my own implementation and there may be better solutions or implementions.
 However this is for fun and I''m focusing on novel ideas and creativity.

+Many are works in progress and many have no known solutions.